hantsy/jakartaee10-starter-boilerplate/docs/gs/prerequisites.md

 # Prerequisites

+To start development work, you have to prepare the development environment firstly.

-To explore and run the sample codes provided in the starter boilerplate, I assume you have installed the following software.
+I assume you have installed the following software.

 ## Git